 Nowadays, many grocery stores are starting to carry already prepped and chopped nopales in the produce aisle.
 But if you don’t live near a store that carries them, don’t worry!
 Prepping and cooking nopales at home is actually super easy!

 Nopales, or cactus paddles, are the pads of the prickly pear cactus.
 They’re a very common ingredient in Mexican cuisine and are used in all sorts of dishes, including tacos and salad.
-They have a thick and meaty texture with a mild flavor that’s a cross between asparagus and okra.

-When their spines and thorns are removed, they can be chopped or sliced and then cooked until tender.
-During the cooking process, they release a slime that’s also similar to okra.
+During the cooking process, they release a slime similar to okra.
 This is easily removed by rinsing the cooked nopales a few times before using them in other dishes.

-You’ll want to pick ones that are flexible, but not too soft.
+You’ll want to pick ones that are flexible but not too soft.
 You don’t want them to be extremely floppy and limp.
-Also try to choose ones that are bright green.
-The brighter the color, the fresher they are.

-How to cook nopales
+How to Cook Nopales

-First things first, if you’ve never worked with cactus paddles before, be careful because each pad has little tiny spines and thorns that will easily prick your fingers.
+Carefully remove the spines and brown bumps from the cactus paddles.
+If you’ve never worked with cactus paddles before, be careful because each pad has tiny spines and thorns that will easily prick your fingers.
 I recommend using gloves at first.
 Once you get the hang of it, you can try to handle them without gloves.

 Lay the cactus paddles flat on a cutting board.
 Using a sharp knife, carefully scrape and slice off the spines and the brown bumps by running the knife back and forth along the paddles.
 Most of the spines and brown bumps will come off by scraping, but you’ll likely have a few stubborn spots that you’ll need to slice off.

-Next, give the cactus paddles a quick rinse to make sure they’re totally clean.
-Then dice them into 1/2-inch pieces or slice them into 1/2-inch strips (like you would fajitas).
+Cut, dice, or slice the nopales.
+Give the cactus paddles a quick rinse to make sure they’re totally clean.
+Then dice them into 1/2-inch pieces or slice them into 1/2-inch strips (like you would chicken fajitas).

 Dicing is great for quick veggie side dishes, and slicing is great for eating in tacos and salads.

-Add the fresh cut nopales to a medium pot and fill it with enough water to cover them.
-Add in a little salt and bring it to a boil over high heat.
+Cook in boiling water until tender.
+Add the fresh-cut nopales to a medium pot and fill it with enough water to cover them.
+Add a little salt and bring it to a boil over high heat.
 Reduce heat to medium, cover, and cook for 10 more minutes until tender.

+Rinse and drain.
 Once they’re cooked through, drain all the water from the pot and give them another rinse under warm water to remove any excess slimy liquid.

 More Mexican Recipes